Click one of the links below or scroll down the page to see:

 Yoeli, E., Hoffman, M., Rand, D. G., & Nowak, M. A. (2013).
 Powering up with indirect reciprocity in a large-scale field experiment.
 Proceedings of the National Academy of Sciences, 110, 10424-10429.

 Does observability increase public cooperation behavior?
 The authors manipulated observability of participation in a public electricity-reduction program.
 The key dependent measure was actual rate of participation in the program.
 The authors conclude that observability increases participation in the public good program, especially in apartment buildings, where observability is high.

 In groups of 2-3, ask students to generate a hypothesis about sustainability-relevant behaviors (or, alternatively, assign each group a research question), and ask them to discuss how they could test the hypothesis/answer the question using an experimental, quasi-experimental, or correlational design.
 They could then discuss their ideas with the rest of the class.
-You could also ask them to consider some of the ideas described, and weigh the pros and cons of using a different methodology.
+Students could then consider some of the ideas described by their peers, and weigh the pros and cons of using a different methodology than what was proposed.
 The intention is to demonstrate the relative advantages and disadvantages of field studies, experimentation, quasi-experimentation, correlational studies, interviews, etc. for different kinds of research questions.

 The Consensus research project in Ireland “uses social science and collaborative research methods to explore innovative policy, technology and educational initiatives for sustainable household consumption practices relating to food, water, energy, and mobility.“ They also have a trailer about transitions to sustainable consumption (2013, 1:53).